You should consider Cloudflare workers

 Then there’s the obvious question of performance: both CPU and execution time are capped, and especially in the free tier you can easily exhaust your limits if you don’t pay attention.

 Another big thing is the platform ecosystem.
-I mentioned the impressive suite of tools before, but admittedly they are nowhere near as mature as what the large players like AWS or GCP provide.
+I mentioned some of the services above, but admittedly they are nowhere near as mature as what the large players like AWS or GCP provide.
+Debugging can also be a little sparse: logs are serviceable, but without extra tooling the observability leads something to be desired.

 Final thoughts

-Cloudflare Workers platform as a whole still has some growing up to do, but there is a lot to like already.
+Cloudflare Workers as a whole still has some growing up to do, but there is a lot to like already.

 The developer UX is impeccable, pricing is affordable, and while it won’t work for every use case (being more akin to a razor blade than a Swiss Army knife), you should at least consider using it, because it’s great!